Liverpool - Tottenham: How to watch, team news, odds, prediction

 Team news

-Liverpool continue to struggle with injuries, as Joel Matip suffered from ‘back spasms’ in the draw at Fulham and had to come off at half time.
-Jordan Henderson and Fabinho could start at center back for Liverpool, while Diogo Jota is out until early 2021 with a knee injury.
+Liverpool continue to struggle with injuries, as Joel Matip suffered from ‘back spasms’ in the draw at Fulham and had to come off at half time and misses out here.
+Youngster Rhys Williams starts alongside Fabinho at center back for Liverpool, while Diogo Jota is out until early 2021 with a knee injury.

 With Joe Gomez and Virgil van Dijk already out, plus Thiago Alcantara, James Milner, Kostas Tsimikas and Xherdan Shaqiri also missing, Liverpool’s squad is being stretched to its limits.

 No such problems for Jose Mourinho, though.
-He confirmed that Gareth Bale is suffering from a cold and that’s why he wasn’t involved in the draw at Crystal Palace on Sunday.
-Bale should be available on Wednesday and aside from that, Erik Lamela is the only absentee and he should be back in January.
+He confirmed that Gareth Bale is suffering from a cold and he isn’t involved once again, while Erik Lamela is the only absentee and he should be back in January.

+In changes to the starting lineup, Gio Lo Celso replaces Tanguy Ndombele in midfield and Ben Davies comes in for Sergio Reguilon at left back in two more defensive moods.
+That’s not like Mourinho at all…

 Odds and ends (full odds provided by our partner, PointsBet)